How To Make Well Water Drinkable And Keep It Safe To Drink

 • Removes chlorine and heavy metals

-• There are less fluoride in the water
+• There is less fluoride in the water

 • There are no arsenic